-The Little Albert Study is a world-famous study in the worlds of both behaviorism and general psychology.
-It shows that classical conditioning seems to be able to alter human behavior in a controlled environment.
-Its fame doesn’t just come from astounding findings - the story of the Little Albert study is mysterious, dramatic, dark, and controversial.
+The Little Albert Experiment is a world-famous study in the worlds of both behaviorism and general psychology.
+Its fame doesn’t just come from astounding findings.
+The story of the Little Albert experiment is mysterious, dramatic, dark, and controversial.

 Who Was John B. Watson?

 John B. Watson is pivotal in psychology's annals, marked by acclaim and controversy.
 Often hailed as the "Father of Behaviorism," his contributions extend beyond the well-known Little Albert study.
 At Johns Hopkins University, where much of his groundbreaking work was conducted, he delivered the seminal lecture "Psychology as the Behaviorist Views It."

 This speech laid the foundation for behaviorism, emphasizing observable and measurable behavior over introspective methods, a paradigm shift in how psychological studies were approached.
 Watson's insistence on studying only observable behaviors positioned psychology more closely with the natural sciences, reshaping the discipline.
 Although he achieved significant milestones at Johns Hopkins, Watson's tenure there ended in 1920 under controversial circumstances, a story we'll delve into shortly.

 John B. Watson was certainly influential in classical conditioning, but many credit the genesis of this field to another notable psychologist: Ivan Pavlov.
 Pavlov's groundbreaking work with dogs laid the foundation for understanding classical conditioning, cementing his reputation in the annals of psychological research.